 If Your Letter is Published, Send a Copy to Your Congressional Offices

 - Remember, follow-up is critical to maximizing the political impact of your published letter!
 Send a copy to your representative or senator and to the aides with whom you work on RESULTS issues.
 They will be sure to pay attention.

-- Due to delays from mail screening in Washington, we recommend you fax or e-mail a copy of your letter.
+- Due to delays from mail screening in Washington, we recommend you scan and e-mail a copy of your letter.

-- Look for all the necessary contact information for elected officials in our action center.
+- Look for all the necessary contact information for elected officials in our Legislator Lookup.

 - Be sure to check the online version of your local paper for your letter.
 Sometimes letters will be printed in the online version even if they are not included in the print edition.

 Also, help us track RESULTS successes!
 Please report your getting published!
 Share it with the rest of the RESULTS community via the listserv, so we can congratulate you and benefit from your inspiration!

 We need to act local to pass a global relief package

 We have seen the devastating impact COVID-19 has had on our lives.
 Now imagine what it would be like to live in a developing country where the growing spread of communicable diseases like tuberculosis, malaria and HIV/AIDS is increasing along with the spread of COVID-19.
 In addition to these health threats, the lack of clean water, inaccessible personal protection equipment, and the rise in malnutrition has disrupted millions of lives.
 According to the Stop TB Partnership, between 2020 and 2025, a rise of 6.3 million cases of tuberculosis could occur.